pomeloJ/pomeloCart/README.md

 //init
 let cart = new pomeloCart;

-//add a cart item about id with **a1** , price is 123 and quantity is 2 cart.addItem({'id':'a1','price':123,'quantity':2});
+//add a cart item about id with 'a1' , price is 123 and quantity is 2 cart.addItem({'id':'a1','price':123,'quantity':2});

-//add same item id(**a1**), now price is updated to 456 , quantity is updated to 2+3 = 5
+//add same item id [ 'a1' ], now price is updated to 456 , quantity is updated to 2+3 = 5
 cart.addItem({'id':'a1','price':456,'quantity':3});

-//reduce a item quantity, make a negative number cart.addItem({'id':'a2','quantity':-1});
+//reduce a item quantity, fill a negative number cart.addItem({'id':'a2','quantity':-1});

 //edit a item data